-Geraldine lives and works from her home studio at Collaroy on Sydney's northern beaches, Australia.
+Geraldine lives and creates from her home studio at Collaroy on Sydney's northern beaches, Australia.

-For the first eight years of her life Geraldine lived in London, England and then settled in Australia in 1968.
-As a child of parents who worked in the performing arts, this environment led to spending many weeks and months away from home in boarding school, yet the two activities that made her feel more “at home” and made her heart sing was drawing and riding her bike.
+For the first eight years of her life, Geraldine lived in London, England and settled in Australia in 1968.
+As a child of parents who worked in the performing arts, this environment led to spending many weeks and months away from home in boarding school.
+The two activities that made her feel more at home and made her heart sing were drawing and riding her bike.

 Time spent alone riding her bike inspired her love of nature and deep appreciation for all living things.
-At any opportunity and with wonder she would study things that caught her eye, such as the unique patterns and texture of a tree trunk, the way the light shone through the leaves, or the soft, velvety feel of a flower petal.
-These experiences helped enhance and develop her observational skills as well as the patience required to create detailed works of art.
+With wonder, she would study objects that caught her eye, such as the unique patterns and texture of a tree trunk, the way the light shone through the leaves, or the soft, velvety feel of a flower petal.
+These experiences helped enhance and develop her observational skills and the patience required to create detailed works of art.

-Geraldine’s love of drawing has evolved into the heartfelt animal portraits that she draws today in either pastel and coloured pencil or scratchboard.
-These mediums enable her to capture the true textures and emotional expressions that bring each animal to life.
-Through paying close attention to the eyes her mission is to communicate that animals are innocent, loving and sentient beings just as we are.
+Geraldine creates her wildlife portraits in either pastel and coloured pencils or scratchboard.
+These mediums enable her to capture the real-life textures and emotional expressions that bring each animal to life.
+By paying close attention to the eyes, her passion is to communicate that animals are connected to us, with awareness, and are innocent, sentient beings just as we are.

-Geraldine supports several animal welfare and environmental groups through donations of her works of art.
-Closest to her heart is Friends of the National Parks Foundation (http://www.fnpf.org) in Borneo, Indonesia, who focus on the conservation of orangutans and other Indonesian wildlife.
+Geraldine supports several animal welfare and environmental organizations through donations of her art.
+Closest to her heart is Friends of the National Parks Foundation (http://www.fnpf.org) in Borneo, Indonesia, which focus on the conservation of orangutans and other Indonesian wildlife.
 That life-changing trip back in 2005 was the catalyst for her mission to raise funds and awareness for endangered wildlife.

-In 2017 and 2018 Geradlne was invited to donate origianl artwroks for silent auction in Sketch for Survival in conjunction with Explorers Against Extinction - a global art initiative that highlights the plight of elephants and other iconic species; to raise awareness about threats to habitats and to raise funds through frontline projects.
+In 2017 and 2018, Geradlne was invited to donate original artworks for silent auction in Sketch for Survival in conjunction with Explorers Against Extinction - a global art initiative that highlights the plight of elephants and other iconic species; to raise awareness about threats to habitats and to raise funds through frontline projects.

-In 2018, AFC members were invited to create one or more 8 x 8 inch artworks of any of the 678 endangered bird species for the Silent Skies super mural project Geraldine chose the Cebu Boobook owl from the Philippines as her subject.
+In 2018, AFC members were invited to create one or more 8 x 8-inch artworks on any of the 678 endangered bird species for the Silent Skies super mural project.
+Geraldine chose the Cebu Boobook owl from the Philippines as her subject.

-The spring of 2019 and the summer of 2020 was the most catastrophic in Austratlia's history for bushfires and the consequent loss of 480 million animals and 18.6 million hectares of habitiat.
-Geraldine took it upon herself to set up an online Facebook silent auction of one of her koala drawings to raise funds for the Port MaQaurie Koala hospital in NSW.
-Through the connection of social media Geraldine's page was discovered and she was invited to participate in "100 Artworks for a Koala - Konservation Project" through non-profit organisation Living With Koalas.
-100 Australian based artists will provide an original artwork relating to koalas.
-This is an auction led event on an International scale where funds generated will be used for awareness programmes and school visits as well as funding LWK koala food tree nurturing and planting programme.
-The event was planned to commence in July, 2020 but due to Covid-19 it has been postponed until further notice.
+The spring of 2019 and the summer of 2020 was the most catastrophic in Australia's history for bushfires and the consequent loss of a staggering 480 million animals and 18.6 million hectares of habitat.
+Unable to sit still, Geraldine took it upon herself to set up an online Facebook silent auction of one of her koala drawings to raise funds for the Port Macquarie Koala hospital in NSW.
+Through the connection of social media, Geraldine's page was discovered.
+She was invited to participate in "100 Artworks for a Koala - Konservation Project" through non-profit organization Living With Koalas.
+100 Australian based artists will provide original artwork relating to koalas.
+It is an auction led event on an International scale where the funds generated will be used for awareness programs and school visits as well as funding LWK koala food tree nurturing and planting program.
+Originally planned to commence in July 2020, the event will be re-scheduled after Covid restrictions have eased.

-Throughout her artistic journey Geraldine has accepted invitations to donate her works to other conservation groups and campaigns such as Humane Society International, Sea Shepherd, Silvery Gibbon Art Auction and Borneo Orang-utan Society.
+Geraldine has accepted invitations to donate her works to other conservation groups and campaigns such as Humane Society International, Sea Shepherd, Silvery Gibbon Art Auction and Borneo Orangutan Society.

 2020 ENDANGERED Art4Apes - Virtual Artist in Residence Award